 A: "My time in the Air Force helped me further appreciate the value of patience and discipline in everything I do.
 I learned how to be a sponge and absorb as much knowledge as I could from my leaders and in turn lead others by example.
 I often had to adapt quickly to challenging situations and gained confidence in myself and my abilities.
 All of that helped me along the way to becoming an Eagles Cheerleader – from the determination and focus it took for the audition process to the present where we continue to adapt to an unprecedented season.
 Whether an Airman or an Eagles Cheerleader, it means being part of a team and always giving my best."

-For the first time in team history, auditions for the Eagles Cheer Team were conducted virtually.
+For the first time in team history, auditions for the Philadelphia Eagles Cheerleaders was conducted virtually.
 Following the audition process, eight new members were selected to the 2020 squad.
 Get to know them, as well as the 30 returning veterans from the 2019 team!